 This was made clear by comments made by an advisor to the Central Bank of Bangladesh during the Digital World 2017 conference

 The advisor, S K Sur Chowdhury, said that a joint committee will be formulated with officials from the Bangladesh Bank, government and non-government financial institutions.
 It will find out ways to create and implement this country’s own digital currency.

-In addition to groups devoted to assist peer to peer trading escalating on social media platforms, Dhaka Tribune states Localbitcoins.com says that virtual currencies are being traded in Bangladesh through banks, bKash, Rocket, and other methods of mobile banking.
+In addition to groups devoted to assists peer to peer trading escalating on social media platforms, Dhaka Tribune states Localbitcoins.com says that virtual currencies are being traded in Bangladesh through banks, bKash, Rocket, and other methods of mobile banking.

-However, the notice does not carry any indication on how the regulation would be imposed.
+However, the notice does not carry any indication of how the regulation would be imposed.
 The circular also said Bitcoin is not approved by any regulatory authority and thereby its use may cause financial loss to the citizens.

 According to the data collected from the internet and different news media, dealings in cryptocurrencies have been taking place using different online based exchange platforms.
 The digital currencies involved are Bitcoin, Ethereum, Ripple and Litecoin.